epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 of time, during which other people may get physical access to the user's device.

-`PinInfo` objects represent the user's PIN, and its current status ("on", "off", or "blocked").
+`PinInfo` objects represent the user's PIN, and its status ("on", "off", or "blocked").

 ### `AccountList` objects